bitethebullett/bitethebullett/README.md

 do not interact with me just for ships !! i most likely do not like the same ones as you plus i dont rp so it weirds me out...

+only really into jjk cause of my friends hardcore fans iwc anime fandoms scare me

 </div>